michaelmjh/fs/README.md

 <img width="1080" alt="home_page" src="https://user-images.githubusercontent.com/74016689/171225711-449259e5-ca42-44d4-8f88-0191f0ad997d.png">

 ## Brief
     A local gym has asked for a piece of software to help them to manage memberships, and register members for classes.

-    MVP
-    The app allows staff to create and edit Members The app allows staff to create and edit Classes The app should allow the gym to book members on specific classes The app should show a list of all upcoming classes The app should show all members that are booked in for a particular class Classes could have a maximum capacity, and users can only be added while there is space remaining.
+    - Allows staff to create and edit Members
+    - Allows staff to create and edit Classes
+    - Allows staff to book members on specific classes
+    - Shows a list of all upcoming classes
+    - Show all members that are booked in for a particular class
+    - Classes have a maximum capacity, and users can only be added while there is space remaining
-    The gym could be able to give its members Premium or Standard membership.
+    - Members Premium or Standard membership options.
 Standard members can only be signed up for classes during off-peak hours.
-    The Gym could mark members and classes as active/deactivated.
+    - Mark members and classes as active/deactivated.
 Deactivated members/classes will not appear when creating bookings.

 ## Running Instructions
     Initialise the database: